Grimms Notes: Release

 The game was released in Japan on January 21, 2016 for Android and iOS devices.
 It was released worldwide on March 2, 2018 in South Korea, China, North America and Europe by Flero Games, a Korean publisher.
 On January 10, 2019 the global version was shut down.
 The Japanese version closed its services on June 17, 2020.
+It was planned to end service on April 30, 2020, but the date was delayed due to COVID-19 pandemic.
 Later, a free offline application was released, which made it available to read every cutscene ever released without the gameplay.
+It is now considered a visual novel.

 Reception

 The game was downloaded two million times in four days, and over 15 million times total in Japan.

 Other media

 Anime

-An anime television series adaptation titled Grimms Notes the Animation was announced in 2018, which Square Enix had indicated that it would not be a short-form anime series.
+An anime television series adaptation titled Grimms Notes: The Animation was announced in 2018, which Square Enix had indicated that it would not be a short-form anime series.
 The series premiered from January 10 to March 28, 2019 on TBS and BS-TBS.
 The series is animated by Brain's Base and is directed by Seiki Sugawara, with Hiroshi Yamaguchi handling series composition, Kentaro Matsumoto handling character designs, and Fumiyuki Go is the sound director.
 Ayana Taketatsu performs the series' opening theme song "Innocent Notes", while i☆Ris performs the series' ending theme song "Endless Notes".
 In North America, Crunchyroll simulcasts the series and Sentai Filmworks will release the series on home video.